Banana Island (Qatar)

 Banana Island (جزيرة الموز) is a small island in Qatar constructed by Power International Holding.
 Its territory is crescent-shaped and is located off the coast of the capital city of Doha.
 It is an artificial island in the Persian Gulf.
-Banana Island Resort Doha by Anantara was built there.
+Banana Island Resort Doha, operated by Thailand-based by Anantara, was built there.
 The island covers 20 ha and has its own marina and reefs.
 The entire structure was completed by 2015.
-It has diverse vegetation such as palm trees and gardens and luxurious facilities for tourists.